chayleaf/notlua/README.md

 wrong argument count or set a Vim option to a wrong type (or any other module's value, for that matter).
 That is, unless you use the unsafe versions of the methods.

+## License

+GPL 3 or later - you're free to use this in FOSS projects, or in projects which you use privately.